thebeaconlives/laravel-grunt/README.md

 - ** NOW include support for bower! **

 ### Installation
-To install the 'Laravel 4 + Grunt Asset Worklow Package' simply add the following to your composer.json `"require-dev"` array:
+To install the 'Laravel 4 + Grunt Asset Worklow Package' run the following command:

+`composer require thebeaconlives/laravel-grunt`

+You can also add the following to your composer.json `"require-dev"` array:

-`"jason-morton-nz/laravel-grunt": "dev-master"`
+`"thebeaconlives/laravel-grunt": "dev-master"`

 Then run `composer update --dev` in your terminal.

 Next, add the following line to the end of you `app/config.php` "providers array":

-`'JasonNZ\LaravelGrunt\LaravelGruntServiceProvider',`
+`'TheBeaconLives\LaravelGrunt\LaravelGruntServiceProvider',`

 Finally, run the following command to add the configuration file to your `app/config/packages` directory: